 Service at ARVO is quick and friendly, and the café’s plant-filled aesthetic is super photo-worthy.
 Pro tip: we suggest visiting ARVO earlier in the morning or in the afternoon before it closes to avoid crowds.

 Leonard’s Bakery is a popular foodie spot in Honolulu that’s famous for its delicious malasadas.
-In case you’ve never heard of these unique desserts, they’re essentially Portuguese donuts without a hole.
+If you’ve never heard of these unique desserts, they’re Portuguese donuts without a hole.

 Leonard’s offers malasadas coated with sugar, cinnamon sugar, and li thing, as well as malasada puffs filled with custard, chocolate, guava, coconut, and macadamia nut.
 You’ll need to order at least half a dozen to get the Instagram-famous pink Leonard’s Bakery box.